Five months after I started offering vinyl wrap installation in Canada,

 (The brand operates 260+ locations in the U.S.)

-Why They Chose Interior Film
+Why They Chose Vinyl Wrap

-(formerly LG Hausys).
+(formerly LG Hausys / now LX Hausys).

 This gave them:

-- A custom, high-end finish
+- a custom, high-end finish

-- Brand-level consistency
+- brand-level consistency

-- And a major cost advantage
+- major cost savings

 So I made a decision early on: